USC-IGC/ukbb_parser/README.md

 ##### Flags and Usage

 Inputs:
 * `--incsv CSV`            File path of downloaded UK Biobank CSV
 * `--outcsv CSV`           File path to write out to
 * `--rcols`                Use this flag if spreadsheet has columns names under R convention (e.g., "X31.0.0")
 * `--datatype type`        Data to inventory; Valid choices include: icd10, self_report, careers
 * `--level level`          Level to inventory by; N.B.
 Please input 0 for the Top level or S for selectable codes
 * `--code code`            Codes to inventory; Use the option 'all' to inventory all categories in the given level; Please use level-appropriate codes; Ranges are allowed for selectable codes
 * `--all_codes`            (optional) Use this flag if you'd like to additionally obtain individual inventories of all codes
+* `--chunksize INTEGER`     Use this flag to set the processing chunk size, Default:1000

 Example usage: